Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice: Appendix: Details of the derivation

-$\IAoscill$ and $\IBoscill$ are integrals with rapidly varying phase when $t$ is large.
-The asymptotic formula can be calculate by stationary phase approximation.
-Letting $\Sigma$ denote the set of critical points of the function $f(x)$,
+}$\IAoscill$ and $\IBoscill$ are integrals with rapidly varying phase when $t$ is large, and they approach zero when $t\rightarrow\infty$.
+But note that in the expression of $\langle\distanceOperator\rangle$, there are terms of $I_{Bo}$ multiplied by $t$, and this results in the terms of order $\sqrt{t}.$ The asymptotic formula can be calculated by stationary phase approximation.
+Let $\Omega$ denote the set of critical points of a real function $f(x)$ in the region $(a,b)$ and $t>0$, and assume $g(x)$ is compactly supported or has exponential decay.
+Then,